underscoreio/essential-slick/src/pages/5-data_modelling.md

 While this may seem inflexible at first, it more than pays for itself in terms of simplicity and transparency.
-Database queries are explicit and type-safe, and return values of convenient types without lots of glue code to perform ORM-like mappings.
+Database queries are explicit and type-safe, and return values of convenient types.

-In the next Chapter we will build on the foundations of primary and foreign keys and look at writing more complex queries involving joins and aggregate functions.
+In the next chapter we will build on the foundations of primary and foreign keys and look at writing more complex queries involving joins and aggregate functions.